This Week in Spanish Civil War History Extra: 80 Years Since the Guernica Bombing

 ~~

-This is not a detailed analysis, just a highlight of Durruti’s life.
-Things get lost in translation – Feel free to suggest an addition/clarification/correction below.
-The more the world remembers, the better.
+This is not a detailed analysis, instead a simplified report of events in Badajoz.
+Feel free to suggest an addition/clarification/correction below.
 All photos are linked to source for credit.
+Against usual preference, I chose to add the firing squad photos as it is a painfully accurate reflection of the event.